 - Short cycling: When your air conditioner is turning on and off repeatedly, it may be a sign your compressor is in need of repair—especially if the problem only occurs months or years after installation

 These are just a few of the symptoms you may encounter: High energy bills, refrigerant leaks, and other symptoms may also occur.

 Your HVAC contractor will be able to determine whether or not your compressor should be repaired or replaced.
 A failed compressor, such as one with a seized motor or refrigerant leaks, will almost always be less expensive to replace than to repair.

 Depending on the age of your system, it may be more affordable to replace your air conditioner altogether—a new compressor can cost thousands of dollars.
 For smaller issues, repairs are often a feasible option.
-The technicians at Comfort Crew can educate you on whether it’s best to repair or replace in the event of compressor failure.
+The technicians at Comfy Air can educate you on whether it’s best to repair or replace in the event of compressor failure.

 A faulty compressor can lead to higher energy costs, a less comfortable home, refrigerant leaks, and even total system failure.
-If you think your compressor is in need of repairs, contact Comfort Crew right away.
+If you think your compressor is in need of repairs, contact Comfy Air right away.